hyiso/husky/README.md

 dart pub get
 dart run husky install
 ```
-This will generate `.husky` directory under your project's root path, make sure to commit `.husky` to git.
+This will generate `.husky` directory under your project's root path, make sure to commit `.husky` to git repository.

 Add a hook: